skiadas/AppliedStatsCourse/notes/random_variables.md

 ### Probability Distribution Function

-The *Probability Distribution Function* (often abreviated as PDF or pdf) is the function for a given $k$ tells us what $P(X=k)$ is.
+The *Probability Distribution Function* (often abreviated as PDF or pdf) is the function that for a given $k$ tells us what $P(X=k)$ is.
 For discrete distributions, we can express it as a table.
 Let us look at an example:

 > We roll a fair 6-sided die.
 If it is 3 or less, we don't win anything.
 If it is 4 or more we win $\$1$ and roll the die a second time.
 If that second time is a $5$ or $6$ then we win one more dollar.
 >
-> X is the number of dollars end up winning.
+> X is the number of dollars we end up winning.

 Make a tree/decision diagram showing how the play might go, and what values of $X$ you get on each resulting path.
 You should end up with the following table: